laneboysrc/rc-light-controller/doc/hardware-overview.md

 A great feature of the WS2812B or PL9823 based light controller is that the color of each LED can be programmed individually.
-In our Rally Legends Lancia Fulvia body shelll the rear indicators and reversing lights are driven by a single LED, but by programming the LED to output either white or orange light we were still able to simulate reversing lights and indicators.
+In our Rally Legends Lancia Fulvia body shell the rear indicators and reversing lights are driven by a single LED, but by programming the LED to output either white or orange light we were still able to simulate reversing lights and indicators.